 Niagen is a precursor in the formation of NAD+ which has been linked to several beneficial effects, including reversing signs of aging.

 Saliva is made by salivary glands and has important functions.
-The glands may sometimes develop stones.
+The glands may sometimes develop a stone or an infection.
 In Sjogren's syndrome, insufficient saliva is made.
+The disease may be accompanied by other symptoms.

 The wood frog survives freezing.
 A study of its adaptations for survival may be helpful in understanding human health problems and in the use of organs for transplants.